Isomorphism Testing Parameterized by Genus and Beyond: Introduction

 For the algorithm, we combine different approaches to the Graph Isomorphism Problem.
 On a high-level, our algorithm follows a simple decomposition strategy which decomposes the input graph $G$ into pieces such that the interplay between the pieces is simple.
 Here, the main idea is to define the pieces in such a way that, after fixing a small number of vertices, the automorphism group of $G$ restricted to a piece $D \subseteq V(G)$ is similar to the automorphism groups of graphs of maximum degree $3$.
 This allows us to test isomorphism between the pieces using the group-theoretic graph isomorphism machinery dating back to Luks's polynomial-time isomorphism test for graphs of bounded maximum degree \cite{Luks82}.

 In order to capture the restrictions on the automorphism group, we introduce the notion of \emph{$(t,k)$-WL-bounded graphs} which generalize so-called $t$-CR-bounded graphs.
-The class of $t$-CR-bounded graphs was originally defined by Ponomarenko \cite{Ponomarenko89} and was recently rediscovered in \cite{Neuen20,GroheNW20,Neuen21} in a series of works eventually leading to an algorithm testing isomorphism of graphs excluding $K_h$ as a topological subgraph in time $n^{\CO((\log h)^c)}$ (for some constant $c$).
+The class of $t$-CR-bounded graphs was originally defined by Ponomarenko \cite{Ponomarenko89} and was recently rediscovered in \cite{Neuen22b,GroheNW23,Neuen22} in a series of works eventually leading to an algorithm testing isomorphism of graphs excluding $K_h$ as a topological subgraph in time $n^{\CO((\log h)^c)}$ (for some constant $c$).
 Intuitively speaking, a graph $G$ is \emph{$t$-CR-bounded} if an initially uniform vertex-coloring $\chi$ can be turned into a discrete coloring (i.e., a coloring where every vertex has its own color) by repeatedly (a) applying the standard Color Refinement algorithm, and (b) splitting all color classes of size at most $t$.
 We define \emph{$(t,k)$-WL-bounded} graphs in the same way, but replace the Color Refinement algorithm by the well-known Weisfeiler-Leman algorithm of dimension $k$ (see, e.g., \cite{CaiFI92,ImmermanL90}).
-Maybe surprisingly, this natural extension of $t$-CR-bounded has not been considered so far in the literature, and we start by building a polynomial-time isomorphism test for such graphs using the group-theoretic methods developed by Luks \cite{Luks82} as well as a simple extension due to Miller \cite{Miller83b}.
-Actually, it turns out that isomorphism of $(t,k)$-WL-bounded graphs can even be tested in time $n^{\CO(k \cdot (\log t)^c)}$ using recent extensions \cite{Neuen20} of Babai's quasipolynomial-time isomorphism test.
+It seems that this natural extension of $t$-CR-bounded graphs has not been explicitly considered so far in the literature (although related ideas appear as early as \cite{Weisfeiler76}), and we start by building a polynomial-time isomorphism test for such graphs using the group-theoretic methods developed by Luks \cite{Luks82} as well as a simple extension due to Miller \cite{Miller83b}.
+Actually, it turns out that isomorphism of $(t,k)$-WL-bounded graphs can even be tested in time $n^{\CO(k \cdot (\log t)^c)}$ using recent extensions \cite{Neuen22b} of Babai's quasipolynomial-time isomorphism test.
 However, since we only apply these methods for $t=k=2$, there is no need for our algorithm to rely on such sophisticated subroutines.